lailablomer/website_academic/content/home/experience.md

     location: Grenoble, FR
     date_start: '2019-09-01'
     date_end: '2022-12-31'
-    description: My thesis is titled The Role of Voltage Gated Ion Channels during Action Potential Backpropagation in Neocortex Pyramidal Neurons.
+    description: My thesis is titled *The Role of Voltage Gated Ion Channels during Action Potential Backpropagation in Neocortex Pyramidal Neurons*.
 See section Projects for a detailed description of my PhD thesis and an overview of my presented work.
 Techniques mastered during this thesis are patch clamp simultaneously with fluorescence microscopy, single cell modelling in NEURON and statistical analysis in MATLAB.
   - title: Teaching Experience
     company: Université Grenoble Alpes
     company_url: https://dlst.univ-grenoble-alpes.fr/